Cabadbaran: Language

 The entirety of Cabadbaran speaks Cebuano.
 There are also significant number of people who speak Surigaonon, for these people have lived or have ancestries from the northern municipalities and speak in a variety of the Jabonganon, Mainitnon and Gigaquitnon dialects of the Surigaonon language.
-Hiligaynon, Waray, Manobo languages, Butuanon, Boholano dialect and Maranao have also less significant speakers in the area while English and Filipino are also widely used spoken.
+English and Filipino are also widely spoken, while Ilocano, Hiligaynon, Waray, Manobo languages, Butuanon, Boholano dialect, Maguindanaon, Maranao and Tausug also have significant speakers in the area.

 Economy

 Cabadbaran produces several agricultural crops such as rice, corn, coconut, abaca, banana, and mango.
 The city has the biggest area planted with coconuts in Agusan del Norte with 18.46% of the total land area planted with the crop.

-The Cabadbaran also has a booming economy based on agro industry, commerce and trade, source of several export and industrial products; it has also varied ecotourism destinations ranging from Caraga's highest peak, mile long tunnels to adventure tourism sites.
+Cabadbaran has a booming economy based on agriculture, commerce and trade.
+It also has varied ecotourism destinations such as Caraga's highest peak, mile-long tunnels and adventure tourism sites.

 Tourism

-Like the popular destinations situated on neighboring provinces, Cabadbaran experiences a growing ecotourism industry.
+Like other popular destinations situated in neighboring provinces, Cabadbaran has a growing ecotourism industry.
 Annual climbs to reach Caraga's highest peak Mt.
 Hilong-Hilong (2,012 meters above sea level) has been organized by trekkers and mountaineers, there are also organized climbs to Mt.
 Mas-ai, a plateau located in Putting Bato which has a mountain top lake.
 Locals have also put up white water tubing adventures along Cabadbaran River including rappelling at some of the steep falls located at the foot of Mt.
 Hilong-hilong.
 Mt.
 Pongkay, which is a hill that can be seen from the city proper, can be a great destination for families who wants to experience the value of the Holy Week's penance and devotion.
 It is also a destination for mountain climbers and for those people who wants to see the panoramic view of Agusan del Norte and Butuan Bay.

-Cabadbaran also has cheap inland pools by local residents that is an alternative to inland resorts.
-Many of these pools have sprouted through the years because of Cabadbaran's abundant fresh water which the city is known for.
+Cabadbaran also has cheap inland pools used by local residents as an alternative to inland resorts.
+Many of these pools have sprouted through the years because of Cabadbaran's abundant fresh water supply which the city is known for.
 The city is also a beach destination for people from neighboring municipalities because of its crystal clear water and gray sandy beaches.
 The city has multiple hotels as well like Loreta's, Gazebo, and Casa Alburo.

-Although Cabadbaran does not yet have any mainstream fast food restaurants, the city has various restaurants that offers Filipino, Japanese, and Chinese cuisine, an alternative to people who wants to have their fine dining locally than in the neighboring Butuan.
+Although Cabadbaran does not yet have any mainstream fast food restaurants, the city has various restaurants that offers Filipino, Japanese, and Chinese cuisine that serve an alternative to people who want to have their fine dining locally rather than in the neighboring Butuan.